voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

   // ...
 ```

-The assignment where the fundamental communication link is established, `window.bridge = bridge`.
+The assignment where the fundamental communication link is established here, `window.bridge = bridge`.
 Now it's available on the global context of the Devtools panel.

 ```js
 // app-frontend/src/index.js